Here is your complete DIY travel guide to the tourist spots in Bakun, Benguet.

 Benguet continues to seize the interest of adventurers, hikers, or mountaineers.
-One of its municipalities which are gaining popularity lately is Bakun.
-Bakun, Benguet is one of the farthest and remotest to reach.
+One of its municipalities that are gaining popularity lately is Bakun which is one of the farthest and remotest to reach.

 How to get to Bakun, Benguet

 There is only one daily trip departure to Poblacion, Bakun.
 The bus is stationed at KM 5, La Trinidad, along Caltex Station.
 This is just in front of the La Trinidad Public Market.